tumagonx/nwjs_docs_old/Window.md

 ### zoom

 Emitted when window zooming changed.
 It has a parameter indicating the new zoom level.
 See `Window.zoom` for the parameter's value definition.

+### capturepagedone
+Emitted after the capturePage method is called and image data is ready.
+See `Window.capturePage's` callback function for the parameter's value definition.

 ## See also